 Sustainability is about improving the quality of life for our communities now, whilst simultaneously considering wider implications, such as resource-use, energy-efficiency or long-term issues.
 Sustainable development is the process by which we aim to move towards a more sustainable society.

 The UK's Sustainable Development Strategy, published in May 1999, defined sustainable development in terms of four objectives:-

-Dudley Council recognises that the concepts of sustainability must be integral to all that we do from projects and programmes in the community, and through all our strategies and policies.
+Dudley Council recognise that sustainability must be integral to all of our projects and programmes in the community, and in line with our strategies and policies.